BREAD ET BAGUETTINES - Bread maker MOULINEX - Free user manual and instructions

 gently clockwise and it will lock into place -F-G.

 • Close the lid.
 Plug in the breadmaker and switch it on.
 You will hear a beep, and programme 1 will be displayed by default, i.e. 800g , medium browning.
-To access programme 4, press the button three times -H.
+To access programme 4, press the button three times -H. Press the button.
+The timer colon flashes.
+The operating indicator lights up -I-J.

 • Unplug the breadmaker at the end of the cooking or warming cycle.
 Lift the bread pan out of the breadmaker.
 Always use oven gloves as the pan handle is hot, as is the inside of the lid.
-Turn out the hot bread and place it on a rack for at least 1 hour to cool -K.
+Turn out the hot bread and place it on a rack for at least 1 hour to cool.

 To get to know your breadmaker, we suggest trying the BASIC WHITE BREAD recipe for your first loaf.